pachyderm/docs/content/2.3.x/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 `pachctl mount`.
 This happens because  Therefore, make sure that you do not work on the same files while someone else is working on them.

-!!!
-Note
+{{% notice note %}}
 - Use writable mount **ONLY** when you have sole ownership over the mounted data.
 Otherwise, merge conflicts or unexpected data overwrites can occur.

 - Because output repositories are created by the Pachyderm pipelines, they are immutable.
 Only a pipeline can change and update files in these repositories.
 If you try to change a file in an output repo, you will get an error message.
+{{% /notice %}}

 ### How to Mount/Unmount a Pachyderm Repo